 About Intercultural Cities

 Cities can gain enormously from the entrepreneurship, variety of skills and creativity associated with cultural diversity, provided they adopt policies and practices that facilitate intercultural interaction and inclusion.
-The Council of Europe has analysed the experience of a range of cities across the continent which are managing diversity as an asset, rather than as a threat.

-|Brochure on the ICC programme >>||ICC Medium-term strategy - 2016-2019 >>|
+|Brochure on the ICC programme >>||Facts and figures >>|